Maine in Pictures: 25 Beautiful Places to Photograph

 It doesn't get much more gorgeous than this coastal view of the Portland Head Light, especially during a sunset.
 Set upon the rustic shores of the 90-acre Fort Williams Park, this iconic beacon first shone its light on January 10, 1791.
 Over the years, additions (i.e. the Keepers' Quarters building) and reconstructions have helped maintain its splendor.

-Pretty Rockland is the place where mountains meet the glistening sea, and jagged, rocky shores offer dramatic flare to the already beautiful coastline.
+One of the best small towns in Maine, Pretty Rockland is the place where mountains meet the glistening sea, and jagged, rocky shores offer dramatic flare to the already beautiful coastline.
 It's also home to a thriving port (a.k.a. the inner harbor) filled with tall sailing ships bobbing in unison.
 Grab a bite in an eccentric café, stroll through an art gallery, or cruise the inviting waters.

 4. Rockland Harbor Breakwater Lighthouse, Rockland